Eschatologue/CM_wiki/docs/spells/2nd-level.md

 The flaming blade sheds bright light in a 10-foot radius and dim light for an additional 10 feet.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for every two slot levels above 2nd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the damage increases by 1d6 for every two slot levels above 2nd.

 ### Flaming Sphere
 *2nd-level conjuration*